-These newborn socks, from Luvable Friends, will be a good fit for your newborn’s feet.
-The terry fabric is a mixture of polyester, spandex, cotton, and nylon, with heel and toe reinforcement.
+These newborn socks from Luvable Friends will be a good fit for your newborn’s feet.
+The terry fabric combines polyester, spandex, cotton, and nylon, and they have reinforced heels and toes.

-The artwork is knitted into the design, which means you don’t have the disappointment of seeing the plastic transfers fall off.
+The artwork is knitted into the design, which means you won’t have the disappointment of seeing the plastic transfers fall off.

 10. Touched By Nature Organic Socks

 Organic baby socks can be hard to find.
 But we love these sweet options from Touched By Nature as they are an excellent choice of organic baby wear.

 They are soft and comfy and did not disappoint at all, even after machine washing them.
 We love the neutral colors and the wide variety of styles.

 However, we learned quickly that these tend to fit small, so if your little one has chunky legs, you’ll want to size up.

 Christmas is the best time of year, especially when you have young children.
 And with these Christmas-inspired socks from Vanberfia, your little one will be suitably dressed for the holidays.

 The material is a high-quality combed cotton, spandex, and nylon blend.
 The socks are so soft and comfy — perfect for Christmas morning.
 The designs are well made, plus they will hug your baby’s tiny feet just right.

 These also make the perfect stocking stuffers for any little Christmas angels in your life.
 And they come in a wide range of sizes, fitting newborns to 10-year-olds, so you can purchase matching pairs for all your kids this Christmas!